 Washers and beveled washers shall conform to ASTM F436.
-Washers and beveled washers for AISC American Standard beams and channels or when bearing surfaces have a slope exceeding 1:20 with respect to a plane normal to the bolt axis shall be square or rectangular, shall taper in thickness, and shall conform to the dimensions given in AISC, section 4.
+Washers and beveled washers for AISC American Standard beams and channels or when bearing surfaces have a slope exceeding 1:20 with respect to a plane normal to the bolt axis shall be square or rectangular, shall taper in thickness, and shall conform to the dimensions given in AISC.

 509.09 Pins and Rollers.
 Steel for pins and rollers shall conform to ASTM A668, Class C, D, F, or G as specified in the Contract.
 They shall be accurately manufactured to the dimensions shown in the Contract.
 Pins larger than 9 inches in diameter shall have a hole at least 2 inches in diameter bored longitudinally through their centers.
 The hole shall be bored before the pin is subjected to heat treatment.

-Threads for all pins shall conform to the United Standard Series UNC-ANSI-B1.1, Class 2A for external threads and Class 2B for internal threads except that pin ends having a diameter of 1-1/2 inches or more shall have six threads per 1-inch.
+Threads for all pins shall conform to the United Standard Series UNC-ANSI B1.1, Class 2A for external threads and Class 2B for internal threads, except that pin ends having a diameter of 1 1/2 inches or more shall have six threads per 1 inch.

 509.10 Anchor Bolts.
-Unless otherwise shown in the Contract, all anchor bolts shall conform to ASTM A449 and shall be zinc plated.
+Unless otherwise shown in the Contract, all anchor bolts shall conform to ASTM F1554 and shall be zinc plated.

 509.11 Galvanized and Metallized Steel.
-When shown in the Contract, structural steel shall be galvanized in accordance with AASHTO M 111.
-Steel surfaces to be metallized shall be coated in accordance with AWS C2.23, Recommended Practice for Metallizing with Aluminum and Zinc for Protection of Iron and Steel.
+When shown in the Contract, structural steel shall be galvanized per AASHTO M111.
+Steel surfaces to be metallized shall be coated per AWS C2.2, Recommended Practice for Metallizing with Aluminum and Zinc for Protection of Iron and Steel.
 When the Contract specifies galvanizing, metallizing may be substituted.

 509.12 Welded Stud Shear Connectors.
 Studs shall meet the requirements of ASTM A108, grades 1010 through 1020, killed or semi-killed.
-In addition, studs shall conform to AWS D1.5, paragraphs 7.2 and 7.3, Type B studs, unless otherwise noted.
+In addition, studs shall conform to the current edition of AWS D1.5 unless otherwise noted.
 Furnishing, testing, and qualifying of stud welding procedures shall be at the Contractor's expense.
-Manufacturer shall furnish the Engineer a certification as required by AWS D1.5 paragraph 7.3.3.
+Manufacturer shall furnish the Engineer certification as required by AWS D1.5.

 509.13 Mill Test Reports.
 The fabricator shall furnish the quality assurance inspector with copies of the certified mill test reports on all material that will be used.
-Mill test reports shall be furnished prior to cutting of the steel or any other fabrication.
+Mill test reports shall be furnished before cutting of the steel or any other fabrication.
 The fabricator may furnish, with approval of the Engineer, material from stock, provided it can be identified by rolling direction (where orientation is specified), heat number, and mill test reports.